-- A. After investigating the allegations of the written formal complaint, dismissal is required if: - i.
+- A. Prior to a finding of responsibility. - B. If the Complainant notifies the Coordinator in writing that he or she would like to withdraw the formal complaint or any allegations contained therein. - C. If the Respondent is no longer enrolled or employed by the District. - D. If specific circumstances exist which prevent the Investigator from gathering evidence sufficient to reach a determination regarding the merits of the formal complaint or allegations therein. - E. After investigating the allegations of the written formal complaint, dismissal is required. - i.
 The Coordinator or designee determines that the conduct alleged in the complaint, even if proven, would not constitute sexual harassment as defined herein; or - ii.
-The alleged conduct did not occur in a District education program or activity; or iii.
+The alleged conduct did not occur in a District education program or activity; or - iv.
 The alleged conduct did not occur against a person in the United States